The Return of the Sorcerer

 Mr. Ogden being hired by scholarly recluse John Carnby to translate passages from the Necronomicon.

+Plot Synopsis

+After a down-on-his-luck scholar takes a job as a live-in secretary, translator, and general assistant to an elderly occultist, John Carnby, he begins to experience a sense of deep unease.
+Strange noises in the night disturb his sleep and the obvious state of fear in which his employer lives only enhance this feeling.

+Soon, events cause the occultist to divulge the fact that he and his brother were both dark magicians before he killed his more-powerful twin, and that the noises are his sibling's dismembered body parts returning to drive the man insane with terror before murdering him.
+He further reveals that he brought the other man into his home in an effort to find a way to banish his brother's restless spirit.

+The story culminates with the various body parts of the dead sorcerer rejoining themselves, then killing his treacherous brother and dismembering the corpse with the same tools that were used upon.

 Critical response

 According to The Complete H.P.
 Lovecraft Filmography, "The Return of the Sorcerer" is the first published story by a writer other than Lovecraft to adopt the Cthulhu cosmology.
 It is the title story of Robert Weinberg's collection of Smith's short fiction, The Return of the Sorcerer: The Best of Clark Ashton Smith.

 In a review of the August Derleth anthology Sleep No More, New York Times reviewer Orvile Prescott commented that the story "skates perilously close to parody of its own genre" but "should upset even hardened stomachs."
 A New York Times review of Out of Space and Time praised "The Return of the Sorcerer" as one of the best stories in the volume, "partly because it is one of the least overwritten".
 Jason Colavito singled it out in his horror genre study Knowing Fear as a standout amongst Smith's horror stories.